Permissive Information-Flow Analysis for Large Language Models: Analysis and Discussion

 \subsection{Use-cases}

 Algorithm~\ref{alg:heuristic} identifies sub-contexts with labels that are more permissive than that of the full context.
-However, whenever the desired output label $L$ can be determined {\em up-front}, it is possible to side-step the search over $\lambda$-similar sub-contexts and directly restrict the retrieval component to documents at or below $L$.
+However, whenever the desired output label $L$ can be determined {\em up-front}, it is possible to skip the search over $\lambda$-similar sub-contexts and restrict the retrieval component to documents at or below $L$.

 Our approach reveals its true benefits when the use of the generated content is {\em not} yet determined after the initial retrieval step.
 In such cases, having a too-restrictive label comes at the cost of limiting future uses of the generated output.
-For example: \begin{itemize} \item Semantic caches~\cite{bang2023gptcache} can be extended to store answers along with a sensitivity label, where more permissive labels facilitate broader reuse of the generated content. \item Emails are often forwarded beyond their initial set of recipients, which is facilitated by using permissive labels. \item Frameworks such as LangChain, LlamaIndex, Orkes, AutoGen, or TaskWeaver enable writing programs with LLM components.
-Similar to classic language-based information flow analysis~\cite{sabelfeld2003language}, more permissive labeling enables the design of more expressive secure programs. \end{itemize}
+For example, semantic caches~\citep{bang2023gptcache} can be extended to store answers along with a sensitivity label, where more permissive labels facilitate broader reuse of the generated content.
+Likewise, Emails are often forwarded beyond their initial set of recipients, which is facilitated by using permissive labels.

-Lastly, our approach naturally allows users to \textit{endorse} information.
+Our approach naturally allows users to \textit{endorse} information.
 Let's consider a setup as illustrated in Figure \ref{fig:lp_tool_motivation}.
 Initially, there might only be an untrusted source answering the initial query.
 The LP system would correctly output an untrusted label to the potentially dangerous command.
-However, after a trusted authority (\eg, a university department IT admin) confirms the suggestion in the untrusted source, the LP recognizes that both sources are similarly influential and assign a trusted label to the output.
-Therefore, by quoting or repeating untrusted information a trusted source can \textit{endorse} the information.
+However, after a trusted authority (\eg, a university department IT admin) confirms the suggestion in the untrusted source, the LP recognizes that both sources are similarly influential and assigns a trusted label to the output.
+Therefore, by quoting or repeating untrusted information a trusted source can \textit{endorse} information.